a-hwang/GiveSendGo-Scraper/README.md

 ## Notes

--   Be respectful of the website's terms of service and avoid overly aggressive scraping.
+-   Avoid overly aggressive scraping.
 The script includes `time.sleep()` calls to be polite.
 -   Web page structures can change, which might break the selectors used in the script.
 If the script fails to find elements, the CSS selectors in `scraper.py` may need to be updated.